elcodedocle/marketo-soap-api-php-client/README.md

 ### Requirements

- - PHP >=5.3 with the SOAP extension enabled
+ - PHP >= 5.3.0 with the SOAP extension enabled (and cURL extension for SSL support)

 ### Installation